 - Cerebral trauma

 - Soft tissue tumors of the head and neck—causing hydrocephalus

-Before applying for disability benefits, consider the following questions:
+Before you apply for SSDI, consider the following questions:

 - Do you have significant problems with coordination, balance, or motor function?